shalabhtayal/Cloud-Dashboard/README.md

 The `start` script in the `package.json` file has been configured to run the application on port 5000.
 Adjust the port number as necessary based on your requirements.
 ```

-This Markdown code can be directly copied and pasted into the README.md file of your Cloud-Dashboard repository.